 It is definitely possible to perform an excellent Thai Massage without any anatomical knowledge, but therapists who are trained in the more profound traditional Thai medicine can take it to an even higher level.

 Since Western Thai Massage therapists have very limited access to traditional Thai medicine, some blend elements of yoga or traditional Chinese medical knowledge, which is much more available and accessible than the Thai version, with their practice.

 While this might diverge from the strictly traditional Thai version of Thai Massage, it can be just as effective.

 There are two camps among western Thai Massage therapists: Those who place a high value on the traditional model, and those who place less emphasis on tradition and blend Thai Massage with other styles and other knowledge to make it effective in the most practical and most easily accessible way.

 The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
-He has been practicing and teaching Thai Massage for 20 years, and he is the creator of 20 Thai Massage online training courses.
+He has been practicing and teaching Thai Massage for over two decades, and he is the creator of 20 Thai Massage online training courses.